 Through careful layout studies, we were able to maximize the building area in an efficient manner while still meeting the City’s density regulations and height-based setback requirements.
 Portions of the new structure will be set back from the property line within the block, resulting in better views and daylighting.

 The project has received site plan approval from the City Plan Commission.

-Seven-story mixed-use development including 120 market-rate apartments and street level retail
+Seven-story mixed-use development including 120 market-rate apartments, student apartments, and street level retail

 Total 156,580 sf, including parking garage